jamesgary/elm-config-ui/README.md

   - Should I include the toggleable form container and JSON preview textarea by default, including the toggle functionality?
 Or is that best left to the dev to control?
 - Is there any way to let users create new vals, like xy or elm-ui attrs?
   - I could add them myself with only non-breaking minor updates
-- Relatedly, how customizable should the view be?
+- How customizable should the view be?
-  - Might be a good idea to let it be customizable once/if I add elm-ui attrs
-- Is it bad that it relies on elm-ui?
-Code bloat, less performant, duplicate styles...
 - Is all this port stuff for pointerlock even worth it?
+Should I also lump together localStorage as long as we're using ports?